HIPERFIT/hiperfit.github.com/publications.md

 ---
 {% include JB/setup %}

+* Danil Annenkov and Martin Elsman. __Certified Compilation of Financial Contracts__.
+In _Proceedings of the 20th International Symposium on Principles and Practice of Declarative Programming (PPDP'18)_.
+Frankfurt am Main, Germany.
+September 2018.

 * Martin Elsman, Troels Henriksen, Danil Annenkov, Cosmin Oancea. __Static Interpretation of Higher-Order Modules in Futhark__.
 In _Proceedings of the 2018 ACM SIGPLAN International Conference on Functional Programming (ICFP'18)_.
 St. Louis, Missouri, USA.
 September 2018.

 * Benjamin Egelund-Müller, Martin Elsman, Fritz Henglein, and Omri Ross. __Automated Execution of Financial Contracts on Blockchains__.
 In _Journal of Business and Information Systems Engineering (BISE)_.
 Nov 2017.
 [Online](https://link.springer.com/article/10.1007/s12599-017-0507-z).